Howard-Tilton-Library/Introduction_to_R_part2/R_intro_part2.md

 | Patient 2 | Meds Y     | Recovered |
 | Patient 3 | Meds Z     | Recovered |

 You might think Medication X was no good, when actually it was Medication Z used on Patient 3 that was an issue!
 Relational joins solve this issue and more by matching shared values in multiple data frames, then adding in the appropriate new data based on those matches.
+This is a huge improvement over techniques like `rbind()` introduced in *Part I*.

-There are several types of relational joins; we'll use `left_join()`, which adds data from *y* into *x* as new columns.
+There are several types of relational joins ([see the `dplyr` cheat sheet for an overview](https://posit.co/wp-content/uploads/2022/10/data-transformation-1.pdf)); we'll use `left_join()`, which adds data from *y* into *x* as new columns.
 Since *x* comes before *y*, *x* is on the left and *y* is on the right.
-Imagine our original data is in your left hand and our new data in your right; `left_join()` takes information from your right hand and adds it to the data in your left hand.
+Imagine our original data is in your left hand and our new data in your right; `left_join()` takes information from your right hand and adds it to the data in your left.

 ::: callout-tip
 ## <font size="5"> Try it </font>